Voltaic pile: Electromotive force

 in which a vertical bar each time represents an interface.
 The double vertical bar represents the interfaces corresponding to the electrolyte impregnating the porous cardboard disk.

 When no current is drawn from the pile, each cell, consisting of zinc/electrolyte/copper, generates 0.76 V with a brine electrolyte.
 The voltages from the cells in the pile add, so the six cells in the diagram above generate 4.56 V of electromotive force.

 Dry piles

-A number of high-voltage dry piles were invented between the early 19th century and the 1830s in an attempt to determine the source of electricity of the wet voltaic pile, and specifically to support Volta's hypothesis of contact tension.
+A number of high-voltage dry piles were invented between 1800 and the 1830s in an attempt to determine the source of electricity of the wet voltaic pile, and specifically to support Volta's hypothesis of contact tension.
 Indeed, Volta himself experimented with a pile whose cardboard discs had dried out, most likely accidentally.

-The first to publish was Johann Wilhelm Ritter in 1802, albeit in an obscure journal, but over the next decade, it was announced repeatedly as a new discovery.
+The first to publish the discovery of a dry pile that produced a current was Johann Wilhelm Ritter in 1802, albeit in an obscure journal; over the next decade, it was announced repeatedly as a new discovery.
 One form of dry pile is the Zamboni pile.
 Francis Ronalds in 1814 was one of the first to realize that dry piles also worked through chemical reaction rather than metal-to-metal contact, even though corrosion was not visible due to the very small currents generated.

 The dry pile could be referred to as the ancestor of the modern dry cell.